-Select Maintenance & repair → Send vehicle data.
+Select Scheduled maintenance & repair Send vehicle data.

 Booking information and vehicle data

 When you opt to book service from your vehicle, booking information and vehicle data will be transmitted.
 Vehicle data consists of a number of parameters in the following areas: